callstack/repack/.changeset/big-spiders-guess.md

 "@callstack/repack": patch
 ---

-Fix: make `callstack-repack` pod compatible with use_frameworks!
+Make Re.Pack compatible with use_frameworks!